martincartledge/martincartledge.io/src/content/blog/why-i-wake-up-at-5am-to-run.md

 I run 3-4 times a week.
 Lift 3 times a week.

-I get it in before my two daughters wake up.
+I get up and get these things done before my family is up.

 I'm not perfect.
-Life as a full-time employee, husband, and father of two doesn't leave room for perfection.
+Life as a husband and a father with a full time job doesn't leave room for perfection.

 But I've learned that consistency matters more than perfection.
 If you fall off, you get back up.